 (i) The requirements of subparagraph (A) of this subdivision have been satisfied;

-(ii) Removal of the polluted soil is neither feasible nor prudent; and
+(ii) Removal of the polluted soil is neither feasible nor prudent; and conditions that the commissioner deems necessary to protect human health and the environment.

 (iii) The granting of the variance will not endanger public health or the environment.